SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 2.7.0

+The git-proxy sidecar container in sessions has been updated to have ports configured inside the reserved range for session services (range 65400-65535).
+Previously, the ports 8080 and 8081 were used which would break sessions configured with either port (custom session environments).

+Important: this change will cause existing sessions to have git misconfigured when resuming.
+Users should be made aware that after upgrading they should save their work and shut down their session.
+Sessions already running will not break, it is resuming which will not work.

+* NEW `notebooks.gitHttpsProxy.port` to set the git-proxy port
+* NEW `notebooks.gitHttpsProxy.healthPort` to set the git-proxy health check port

 ## Upgrading to Renku 2.6.0

 +* NEW `ui.client.supportLegacySessions` used to disable Legacy sessions.